nystudio107/craft-units/docs/docs/index.md

 10 1/3
 ```

-**N.B.:** if you'd like to convert the text of the fractions to actual unicode fraction characters, you can use the [Typogrify](https://github.com/nystudio107/craft-typogrify) plugin to do that for you.
+**N.B.:** if you’d like to convert the text of the fractions to actual unicode fraction characters, you can use the [Typogrify](https://github.com/nystudio107/craft-typogrify) plugin to do that for you.

 #### Converting Values in Decimal